Garbage Pail Kids: Yearly themed series

-The first buyers of Garbage Pail Kids card packs on WAX were automatically entered to win an Ultra-Rare Golden Card.
-Only 100 of these Golden Cards will ever be minted.
-Golden Cards come in the original 41 characters, each with an "A" name and a "B" name.
-The Garbage Pail Kids on the WAX card series feature the original 41 characters, each with an “A” name and a “B” name.

-Collectors can trade their digital cards with others, showcase their inventory on social media and gift their cards to friends.
-Trades are instant and free on the WAX blockchain and every card's complete trading history and ownership records are stored on the WAX blockchain.

 Movies

 The Garbage Pail Kids Movie

-On August 21, 1987, a live-action film based on the card characters was released.
-Its campy production made it both a critical and commercial flop, opening poorly in 374 theaters with initial receipts of $661,512 and total gross receipts of $1,576,615, making a 60% profit on its $1,000,000 budget.
+On August 21, 1987, a live action film based on the cards was released.
+Its campy production made it both a critical and commercial flop, opening poorly in 374 theaters with initial receipts of $661,512 and total gross receipts of $1,576,615, making a 60% profit on its $1 million budget.
 On Rotten Tomatoes, the film holds a 0% critic rating.
 The film is considered one of the worst films ever made.
-Topps featured advertisements for the movie on the original Series 9 and 10 box-topper poster and variant wrapper.
+Topps featured advertisements for the film on the original Series 9 and 10 box-topper posters and variant wrappers.

 Cancelled remake

-On March 12, 2012, it was announced that Michael Eisner's Tornante Company would be producing a new movie based on the Garbage Pail Kids, likely with computer-generated character imagery.
+On March 12, 2012, it was announced that Michael Eisner's Tornante Company would be producing a new film based on the cards, likely with computer-generated character imagery.
 Michael Vukadinovich was hired to write the screenplay for the film and PES has been hired to direct.

 Television

-In May 2021, it was announced that a new animated series is in the works at HBO Max, and would be co-produced by Topps, Tornante Company and Danny McBride's production company Rough House Pictures.
+In May 2021, it was announced that a new animated TV series based on the cards is in the works at HBO Max, and would be co-produced by Topps, Tornante Company and Danny McBride's production company Rough House Pictures.
+In October 2023, director David Gordon Green confirmed the TV series is still in development.